MiggiV2/audiobook-reader/README.md

 ## Services

 - Ollama:
 You can download Ollama from here https://ollama.com.
-I recommonend the docker version.
+I recommend the Docker version.

 - OpenAi compatible TTS:
 Kokoro is a very strong TTS model.
-Remsky on GitHub build a RestAPI with python [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).
+Remsky on GitHub build a RestAPI with Python [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

 ## Installation